The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights

 \section{Introduction}

-Given an infinite number of identical \emph{bins} with a positive integer \emph{capacity} \( d \in \mathbb{Z}_{>0} \), and a set \( \items = \{1,2,\ldots,n\} \) of \( n \) \emph{items}, where each item \( i \in \items \) has a positive integer \emph{weight} \( w_i \in \mathbb{Z}_{>0} \), the \emph{Bin Packing Problem} (\BPP{}) consists of determining a partition of the items into the minimum number of subsets such that the total weight of each subset does not exceed the bin capacity.
+Given an infinite number of identical \emph{bins} with a positive integer \emph{capacity} \( d \in \mathbb{Z}_{\ge 1} \), and a set \( \items = \{1,2,\ldots,n\} \) of \( n \) \emph{items}, where each item \( i \in \items \) has a positive integer \emph{weight} \( w_i \in \mathbb{Z}_{\ge 1} \), the \emph{Bin Packing Problem} (\BPP{}) consists of determining a partition of the items into the minimum number of \emph{packing patterns}, where a packing pattern is a subset of items \(S\subseteq\items\) whose total item weight does not exceed the bin capacity.
 This classical packing problem is fundamental in Operations Research and has been extensively studied from both theoretical and algorithmic perspectives; see~\citet{coffman2013bin} and~\citet{DELORME20161} for comprehensive surveys.

 In this paper, we introduce and study a generalization of the \BPP{}, which we call the \emph{Bin Packing Problem with Setups} (\BPPS{}).
 In this new problem, the item set \( \items \) is partitioned into \( m \) \emph{item classes}, collectively denoted by \( \mathcal{P} = \{\items_1,\items_2,\dots,\items_m\} \), where, for each class \( c \in \classes = \{1,2,\ldots,m\}\), \( \items_c \subseteq \items \) is the subset of items belonging to class \( c \).
 Since the classes form a partition of \( \items \), we have